zhenxiay/BasketIntelligence/cookbook/README.md

 Make sure that you are executing the command from the project root folder.

+The cookbook files are configured with flags which take parameter values.

-You can add the stock of your choice with the flag --season.
+For instance, you can add the season of your choice with the flag --season for the file example_agno_os.py:

 #### Example of usage